-Every person grieves in their own unique way.
+Every person grieves in their unique way.
 Because grief and mourning are personal, we listen and adapt our bereavement program to fit your experience and traditions.
-Each of our offices has a bereavement coordinator dedicated to supporting family, friends and loved ones.
-Compassus also extends grief support in the communities where we work.
+Each office has a bereavement coordinator who supports family, friends, and loved ones.
+Compassus also provides support services in the communities we serve.

-Support can begin before the death of a loved one and extend for up to 13 months.
+Support can begin prior to a loved one’s passing and extend for up to a year.
 Even after that time, we’re available to help you cope with loss.
-There is no charge for bereavement services and the choice is yours.
+There is no charge for bereavement services, and the choice is yours.

 - Remembrance gatherings